Hoists and Lifting

 Pete Morley, Director at Obam Stairlifts, explains that when it comes to investigating the use of hoists in particular, fear can be one of the biggest obstacles people face.

-“Using a hoist can be a frightening prospect: you’re trusting someone else to transfer you safely from one place to another.
-You’re handing over responsibility for your body to another human being – if I think about that for a moment, I can appreciate why people are nervous about it.
+“Using a hoist can be a frightening prospect.
+You’re trusting someone else to transfer you safely from one place to another.
+You’re handing over responsibility for your body to another human being.
+If I think about that for a moment, I can appreciate why people are nervous about it.”

-Pete explains that the human factor is at the heart of using a hoist, in both the care home setting and within a person’s family home.
+Pete explains that the human factor is at the heart of using a hoist, in both the care home setting and within the family home.
 He said: “Professional care of this nature calls for equipment that will reduce any anxiety and promote trust between the person being moved and the person operating the hoist.”

 “This improved freedom to move between a bed and a chair or from room to room within a care home or family home environment can have far reaching benefits for the person using the hoist.